 Generally, your cockpit controls will work with the configuration you created as-is, for all default X-Plane aircrafts, most freeware planes, and for the custom aircrafts already included in SimVimCockpit database by default.

 The set of options that will appear in the data conversion window depends on the input type the plugin reads from the configuration.
-The way how the particular parameter should be reassigned depends on custom commands or datarefs available specifically for this parameter in your plane model.
+The way the particular parameter should be reassigned depends on custom commands or datarefs available specifically for this parameter in your plane model.
 Below you can see 2 or 3 options you can choose for any input control.

 To convert a custom parameter assigned for encoder control you have only two options - your custom aircraft model is provided either with two commands (usually and preferred) for this function, or one custom writable dataref:

 A parameter assigned for toggle switch (On/Off) can be converted in 3 ways - your custom aircraft model may have two commands (preferable), or you can use custom writable dataref with two On/Off values.
-The third option, which is often the only one available in some custom planes, is just one toggle command that is OK for a virtual on-screen panel, but for real switch you need to synchronize the switch position by reading the related dataref:
+The third option, which is often the only one available in some custom planes, is just one toggle command that is OK for a virtual on-screen panel, but for the real switch synchronization you need to know what dataref is used for virtual switch position animation:

-3-position toggle switch (Up/Off/Dn ) parameter can be converted in 3 ways - aircraft model may have 3 commands, a custom writable dataref with 3 values, or it can often be just two "switch Up" and "switch Dn" step commands.
-For the last option you need to know what dataref is used to store the switch position, and the value related to the switch central position (which can be -1,0,1 or 0,1,2, etc.)
+3-position toggle switch (Up/Off/Dn ) parameter can be converted in 4 ways - aircraft model may have 3 commands, a custom writable dataref with 3 values, it can often be two "switch Up" and "switch Dn" step commands, and even one "toggle" command that changes the switch position cyclically.

 N-position Rotary switch parameter may also have one of the 3 options to be configured - aircraft model may have N commands, a custom writable dataref with N values, or two "switch Up" and "switch Dn" step commands.
 For the last option you need to know what dataref is used to store the switch position: